isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 1. Are travellers under the VTL required to take any pre-departure COVID-19 PCR tests?

-All travellers, except those aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019), must undergo a COVID-19 polymerase chain reaction (PCR) test [or Antigen Rapid Test (ART) for entry into Singapore from 11 November 2021, 2359hrs] within 2 days before departure for Singapore.
+All travellers, except those aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019), must undergo a COVID-19 polymerase chain reaction (PCR) test or Antigen Rapid Test (ART) for entry into Singapore within 2 days before departure for Singapore.

 If the pre-departure test is taken on 1 November 2021, it will be valid for departures up to 3 November 2021, 2359 hours